 Sales Motivation: More a Journey than a Destination

-Thirdly, I’d like to point out that this isn’t a simple change to make.
-We have a long history of training salespeople in everything from product hawking, to solution selling, to overcoming objections.
+I’d like to point out that this isn’t a simple change to make.
+We have a long history of training salespeople in everything from elevator speeches, to solution selling, to power poses.
 Oftentimes, training actually pits sellers AGAINST the very people they serve.
 If I had a nickel for every time I heard an aspiring salesperson utter the phrase, “buyers are liars”… Wait, my age is showing.
 Anyway, we have some history to overcome.
 The very existence of our profession depends on our ability to transform into trusted advisors.
 Frankly, evolving the profession requires the same commitment to continuous learning and development as other professionals.
 It requires hiring the most talented people possible and ensuring that they possess key traits such as emotional intelligence and a servant’s heart.

 The need for change is certainly not lost.
 There is a crop of new training programs for selling.
 Each promises everything from making your sellers more insightful to challenging customers.
 Another promise is to make sellers better storytellers.
 And while many have merit, few address the larger problem.
 Sales training has a very limited impact.
 We need to do more than simply update content.
 We need to transform the model for how we develop salespeople in order to transform customer engagement.
 Doing so results in better business.